railsgirls/guides.railsgirls.com/_pages/install/macos.md

 ## _3a._ If your OS X / macOS version is 10.9 or higher:

 If your version number starts with 10.9, 10.10, 10.11 or higher, follow these steps.
-We are installing homebrew and rbenv.
+We are installing Homebrew to install packages and rbenv to install Ruby.

 ### _3a1._ Install Command line tools on terminal:

+First, we'll need to install some tools for the Mac on the machine.
+Enter the following command in the Terminal app and press the <kbd>Enter</kbd> key.
+You may be asked to enter a password, this is the password of your user account on your Mac.
+Enter your password and press <kbd>Enter</kbd>.

 {% highlight sh %}
 xcode-select --install
 {% endhighlight %}

 ### _3a2._ Install [Homebrew](https://brew.sh/):

+Next, we'll need to install a tool for the Mac to install even more tools on the machine.
+Enter the following command in the Terminal app and press the <kbd>Enter</kbd> key.
+You will be asked to enter a password, this is the password of your user account on your Mac.
+Enter your password and press <kbd>Enter</kbd>.

 {% highlight sh %}
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"